fonttools/unicodedata2/README.md

 We run the tests using `tox`.
 This can be installed as usual with `pip install tox`.

-Without any options, `tox` will run the tests against all of the library's target Python versions, which will cause an error if one of those versions is not available.
+Without any options, `tox` will run the tests against all of the library's target Python versions.
+Any missing versions will be skipped.

 To run tests against a specific python version you can use the `-e` option followed by a tox environment name.
 E.g. `-e py38` will run tests against Python 3.8.